 As we leave I manage to abandon my hat and sunnies on the rocks and they are rescued by Jill.
 I am on about strike six so far as lost items are concerned and I continue to be banned from care of car keys.

 A quick swim and lunch and we head back to the camp.
 Jill has decided not to come up the gorge with us and has stayed in the lower part of the river to do some drawing.
-When Roger, Kaylee and I all arrive back at the car park without Jill, Roger has to go off on a search and rescue mission.
+When Roger, Kaylee and I all arrive back at the car park and there is no Jill, Roger has to go off on a search and rescue mission.

 We return to El Questro Central.
 My thongs are continuing to reside where I left them that morning.
 Kaylee is not amused and berates me for my carelessness.
 When I suggest that my leaving the sandals was due to her distracting me at the critical moment when I was due to load my sandals into the vehicle the lack of amusement turns to verbal assault.
 My pleas about early onset Alzheimers are ignored.